umbraco/UmbracoDocs/14/umbraco-cms/customizing/extending-overview/extension-registry/extension-manifest.md

 ## Manifest Data

-Each Extension Manifest has to declare its type, this is used to determine where it hooks into the system.
+Each Extension Manifest has to declare its type.
+This is used to determine where it hooks into the system.
 It also determines what data is required of this manifest.

 The abilities of the extensions rely on the specific extension type.
 The Type sets the scene for what the extension can do and what it needs to be utilized.
 Some extension types can be made purely via the manifest.
 Other requires files, like a JavaScript file containing a Web Component.